Setting Up the SAML Web Browser SSO Feature

 1. In Community Manager, log in as the Site Admin.

-2. Go to More > Admin > Logins.
+2. Go to the More tab, select Admin, and then select Logins.

 To configure an Akana OAuth/OIDC Provider domain using a SAML SSO domain as the Resource Owner Authentication domain in Community Manager

-Note: For instructions and additional information about this domain, see How do I set up and configure an Akana OAuth/OIDC Provider domain?
+For instructions and additional information about this domain, see How do I set up and configure an Akana OAuth/OIDC Provider domain?
 (Community Manager developer portal help).

-2. Go to More > Admin > Domains.
+2. Go to the More tab, select Admin, and then select Domains.

-4. Tab 1, Details: Provide name and optional description, and click Next.
-In this example, SAML_SSO_OAuth_Domain:
+4. Tab 1, Details: Provide name and optional description and click Next.
+In this example, SAML_SSO_OAuth_Domain

 • Tab 3, Token: Token type: Referenced Bearer.